WalhoutLab/MERGE/3_FPA/README.md

 ### Running FPA on another metabolic model with a given expression dataset

 Similar to iMAT++, we provide a walkthrough guidance of how to run the FPA analysis on human metabolic model [Recon 2.2](https://pubmed.ncbi.nlm.nih.gov/27358602/).
-The expression profile of NCI-60 Cancer Cell lines [Reinhold WC et al, 2019](https://cancerres.aacrjournals.org/content/79/13/3514.long) was used as an example.
+The expression profile of human tissues [RNA HPA tissue gene data](https://www.proteinatlas.org/about/download) was used as an example.

 The walkthrough tutorial is in [the same walkthrough file](walkthrough_FPA_generic.m) mentioned above.
 Please check "PART II: THE APPLICATION TO ANY METABOLIC MODEL" in the script for further guidence.
 Users can start with this script to develop FPA analysis for their own model/data.